elyha7/yoloface/README.md

 ```python
 bboxes,points = model.predict([image1,image2])
 ```
 You can align faces, using `align` class method for predicted keypoints.
+Can be useful may be useful in conjunction with facial recognition neural network to increase accuracy.
 ```python
 crops = model.align(orgimg, points[0])
 ```